fredrikaverpil/godoc.nvim/README.md

 Contributions are welcome!
 Please feel free to submit a pull request.

-I would be extra interested in discussions and contributions around improving the syntax highlighting of `go doc` output, as it is currently quite messy to just apply the syntax highlighting of Go syntax.
+I would be extra interested in discussions and contributions around improving the syntax highlighting of `go doc` output, as it the output becomes quite "busy" and incoherent now, when applying the syntax highlighting of Go syntax.